 The Maryland bed bug infestation lawyers at Whitney, LLP represent elderly residents of senior living, nursing homes and retirement homes in bed bug bite and bed bug infestation claims against the property managers of these facilities.

 Elderly residents have many rights involving bed bug bites, bed bug infestations and whether or not they can be forced to pay for bed bugs.
-If you have any questions, call Whitney, LLP for a Free Consultation.
+If you have any questions, call Whitney, LLP for a Legal Consultation.

 How Bed Bugs Spread in Assisted Living and Retirement Homes